All Episodes

 It's true.

-Uh how many people can fit how many people can fit in a CRX?
+How many people can fit in a CRX?

-Oh, CRX is worse.
+Oh, CR-X is worse.

-There's some people around here take them to grocery store, which doesn't make any sense to me because there's no room for groceries in there, but they still do it because I think people want to be seen.
+There's some people around here taking them to the grocery store, which doesn't make any sense to me because there's no room for groceries in there.

-Uh anyway, uh Matthew, thanks for the uh thanks for the call.
+Anyway, Matthew, thanks for the call.

 Come on, Rush, tell the truth.